iamshadmirza/BlogsByShad/blogs/soshace_lesson_15/index.md

 }
 ```

-Now, we just to call the action and get comments from API
+Now, we just have to call the action and get comments from API

 ## Step 4: Update View to render the comments

 `CommentList.js` component is responsible to render all the comments.
-We are going to add `fetchCommentRequest` action creator in that component and wire it with the "SHOW COMMENTS" button.
+We are going to dispatch `fetchCommentRequest` action creator from this component and wire it with the "SHOW COMMENTS" button.

 ```js
 import { addComment, fetchCommentRequest } from "../actions"; //import action